SorinoSSK/Learning-React-/README.md

 #### a) Open up Node.js command prompt
 Open up ```Node.js command prompt``` to install libraries.
 #### b) Install your intended library
-In this example, the command will instal react router that is DOM specific Use the command ```npm -i react-router-dom``` to change to install react router.
+In this example, the command will instal react router that is DOM specific.
+Use the command ```npm -i react-router-dom``` to change to install react router.

 ## Ideology/Terminology behind React